- What is an eBill statement?

 Each eBill statement has a due date indicated on the billing statement.
 The initial Fall semester bill is due on/around August 1st and the initial Spring semester bill will be due on/around January 1st. (top)

-Payments by paper check, cashiers check or money order should be sent to the College of William and Mary Bursar's Office/Student Accounts at the address listed below.
+Payments by paper check, cashiers check or money order should be sent to the William & Mary Bursar's Office/Student Accounts at the address listed below.
 Please remember to include the student ID on all checks submitted for payment.

 Office of the Bursar/Student Accounts